When you hear people talk about organized genealogy and think about your own research, does something like this come to mind?

 But no matter how many bins, drawers and shelves you have, it’s your research practices—not the boxes and binders—that’ll keep you organized.

-In Family Tree University’s Organize Your Genealogy in a Week online workshop, taking place Jan.
-24-31, you’ll learn the good research habits necessary to keep your information organized and become a more efficient family historian.
+In our Organize Your Genealogy Research Online Course, you’ll learn the good research habits necessary to keep your information organized and become a more efficient family historian.
 You’ll also discover tools to help you keep up those organization practices.
 The video classes and written lessons will teach you how to:

 - organize your genealogy information, paper and digital files, and notes